lucasjellema/fontys-2022-microservices-kafka-dapr/lab3-kafka-environment/readme.md

 When you run `docker-compose up` again, all containers will be recreated an started.
 This time this will happen much faster than the first time because all container images have already been pulled to your local Docker environment.

 ## Node Runtime
 Some of the labs will use Node (JS) applications that will consume from and produce to Kafka Topics.
 These applications are used to demonstrate asynchronous interaction between microservices and an implementation of the CQRS pattern.
 To run these applications, you need to have a local Node Runtime environment.
+If you did not already install Node for the labs last week, then here is another chance.
+If you did already install, you can skip this section.

 You can create the Node runtime in the same machine that runs Docker (Compose), or on a different host - as long as the Kafka Cluster is accessible.